-Some couple of weeks back, i posted an article on various sate names, positions, frequencies and dish sizes.
-You can get the article here.
-But it gets somehow confusing when we mention various sizes of dish, it some times get confusing.
-Well what i will say is that the least size of dish ranges from centimeters to meters.
+The least size of dish ranges from centimetres to meters.
 I will be displaying pictures of the most popular satellite antenna / dish used in tracking satellite signals in Africa.

-I will now take them one after the other, starting from the largest(in terms of usability) to the least..
-If am still reemphasizing it that am not displaying all the available satellite dishes, i am only uploading pictures of the ones that are useful for Africans in other to watch satellite television.
+I will now take them one after the other, starting from the largest(in terms of usability) to the least.
+If I am still reemphasizing it that were not displaying all the available satellite dishes, I am only uploading pictures of the ones that are useful for Africans in other to watch satellite television.

 1. 4.**** Meter Dish(Size ranges from 4.0meters to 4.6meters